 - it helps me identify new keyword opportunities that have already proven to be traffic drivers for the competition (by SEMRush estimates)

-- it helps me identify complimentary topics on competing sites that actually drive traffic
+- it helps me identify complimentary topics on competing sites that drive traffic

-- it helps me identify which content initiatives that a competitor has done were most successful in terms of driving traffic
+- it helps me identify which content initiatives that a competitor has done were most successful regarding driving traffic

 - helps me set realistic traffic goals and expectations on content marketing initiatives as well as gain some insight into the potential ROI of said content development